Elljaykei/SITConnect/README.md

 # SITConnect - Application Security Assignment
+---

 This README is the report for submission.

 This Repository contains the source code required for submission.

+Done by: Lim Jing Kai, IT2005 NYP

+### Registration form
 ---

-### Registration form

 **Set Strong password**

-- Password complexity checks present.
+- Perform password complexity checks.
-  - Server-side checks will reject if requirements are not met.
+  - Server-based checks will reject registration if requirements are not met.
-  - Client-side does not allow form submission unless form is fully filled.
-- Client-side provides hints on how to improve password.
+  - Client-based checks have all fields set as required, unless all filled, cannot be submitted.
+  - Requirements: (Min 12 chars,
+Use combination of lower-case, upper-case, Numbers and special characters)
+- Client-based tells user what is lacking and how to make the password stronger.

 **Securing user data and passwords**